freedomofpress/securedrop-docs/docs/admin/installation/create_admin_account.rst

    * Username
    * Passphrase
-   * *Two-Factor Authentication* code
+   * Two-factor authentication code

 You should create a separate account on the Admin Interface for each user who needs access.
-This makes it easy to enable or disable access to the Admin Interface on an individual basis, so you can grant access to new users or revoke access for users who have left the organization or should no longer be allowed to access the *Journalist Interface*.
+This makes it easy to enable or disable access to the Admin Interface on an individual basis, so you can grant access to new users or revoke access for users who have left the organization.

 There are two types of accounts on the Admin Interface: admin accounts and normal accounts.
-Admins accounts are like normal accounts, but they are additionally allowed to manage (add, change, delete) other user accounts through the web interface.
+Admin accounts are like normal accounts, but they are additionally allowed to manage (add, change, delete) other user accounts through the web interface.

-You must create the first admin account on the Admin Interface by running a command on the Application Server.
-After that, the admin can create additional accounts through the web-based Admin Interface.
+You must create the first admin account on the Admin Interface by running a command on the :ref:`Application Server<glossary_application_server>`.
+After that, the Administrator can create additional accounts through the web-based Admin Interface.

 .. _Create Admin CLI: